 The drawback of this method is that it doesn’t account for each groom’s coloring, assuming that it’s different.
 While one of you may look great in a grey suit, it may wash the other out.
-Be cognizant of this when making your decision.
+Be mindful of this when making your decision.

-Option 2: Variations On A Theme
+2. Variations On A Theme

-For our second option, we take a common groom – groomsmen aesthetic relationship and apply it to two grooms.
+For our second option, we take a common groom – groomsmen aesthetic relationship and apply it instead to two grooms.
 Varying a theme can happen in terms of color, style, and more.